midzer/beerbase/content/breweries/dragonmead-microbrewery/armageddon-grand-cru.md

 srm: 0
 upc: 0
 ---
-Grand Crus are traditionally known as \The best beer that a brewery makes.\" This Belgian-style quad lives up to that name and then some.
+Grand Crus are traditionally known as The best beer that a brewery makes."
+This Belgian-style quad lives up to that name and then some.
 Available once a year